Thursday 21 November is Carers Rights Day

 You can also talk to your school nurse for advice.
 If you don't know who your nurse is, ask your teacher or a member of school staff.

 That’s just a whistle stop tour!
-You can find out more about other carers rights issues including Power of Attorney, the Care Act and information sharing on our website.
+You can find out more about other carers rights issues including Power of Attorney, the Care Act and information sharing on the carers rights section of our website.
 Other websites with information about rights are: